mosa-rhunt/mosa-rhunt.github.io/index.md

-testing github pages as host for scripting files
+testing github pages as host for small js files